Fluctuation-Induced Bistability of Fermionic Atoms Coupled to a Dissipative Cavity: Supplemental Material

 In this section, we outline the derivation of the equation of motion given in the main text [Eq.~(4)].
-It is derived in the framework of many-body adiabatic elimination on top of a mean-field approach.
-The adiabatic elimination approach for many body quantum systems considers perturbations on top of the decoherence free subspace of the Lindblad master equation \cite{Garcia-RipollCirac2009, ReiterSorensen2012, Kessler2012, PolettiKollath2013, SciollaKollath2015}.
-In our case we employ this approach on top of a mean-field treatment.
-It allows us to take into account fluctuations in the atoms-cavity coupling pertubatively starting from states obtained after performing a mean-field decoupling of the photonic and atomic degrees of freedom, as we previously developed and benchmarked in Refs.~\cite{BezvershenkoRosch2021, HalatiPhD}.
+It is derived in the framework of many-body adiabatic elimination taking into account fluctuations on top of the mean-field approximation of the atoms-cavity coupling.
+This mean-field decoupling is typically performed in the approaches involving the adiabatic elimination of the cavity dynamics \cite{RitschEsslinger2013}.

+The adiabatic elimination method for many-body quantum systems considers perturbations on top of the decoherence free subspace of the Lindblad master equation \cite{Garcia-RipollCirac2009, ReiterSorensen2012, Kessler2012, PolettiKollath2013, SciollaKollath2015}.
+In our case we employ the many-body adiabatic elimination technique following the mean-field treatment of the atoms-cavity coupling.
+It allows us to take into account fluctuations in the atoms-cavity coupling perturbatively starting from states obtained after performing a mean-field decoupling of the photonic and atomic degrees of freedom, as we previously developed and benchmarked in Refs.~\cite{BezvershenkoRosch2021, HalatiPhD}.
+We note that our approach does not involve a mean-field treatment of the interaction between the fermionic atoms.